 Swimming with thousands of jellyfish is a surreal experience, and the lake is a perfect sight for underwater pictures and selfies.
 Don’t forget your underwater camera.

 Jellyfish are very delicate and can be easily damaged by fins kicks.
 It is recommended to wear water shoes, instead.
 Scuba diving is not allowed in the lake, since this activity can harm the jellyfish, but also because a layer of hydrogen sulfide (toxic to humans) begins at 12-14 m (40-45 feet).
 For this reason, do not freedive too deep.
 Follow the instructions of your guide, who will advise you on what to do according to the prevailing conditions.

-There are no restaurants near the lake, but most of day tours includes lunch, snacks and drinks.
+There are no restaurants near the lake, but most of day tours include lunch, snacks and drinks.

 Snorkeling spots are part of a wild environment and their aspect can be significantly altered by weather, seasons, sea conditions, human impact and climate events (storms, hurricanes, seawater-warming episodes…).
 The consequences can be an alteration of the seabed (coral bleaching, coral destruction, and invasive seagrass), a poor underwater visibility, or a decrease of the sea life present in the area.
 Snorkeling Report makes every effort to ensure that all the information displayed on this website is accurate and up-to-date, but no guarantee is given that the underwater visibility and seabed aspect will be exactly as described on this page the day you will snorkel the spot.
 If you recently snorkeled this area and noticed some changes compared to the information contained on this page, please contact us.